noord-hollandsarchief/preingest-frontend/README.md

 - Compile and hot-reload for development: `yarn serve`

-  This [uses a proxy](./vue.config.js) for the API, to avoid CORS limitations.
+  This runs on <http://localhost:9000> (or 9001 and up if ports are already in use) and [uses a proxy](./vue.config.js) for the API, to avoid CORS limitations.
 The default configuration expects the API to be running on <http://localhost:8000/api/>.

 - Compile and minify for production: `yarn build`